Home Career Tips The importance of nurse-patient communication

 Changes in health or behavior

 Another significant reason why nurse-patient communication matters is also related to patient recovery.
 Think about the last time you were sick.
-Did you feel like you were ‘coming down’ with something prior to the illness hitting full force?
-Many people are the first to know when something is going on in their body or mind.
-While nurses are important in catching issues that patients might miss, there is only so much they can do from outside of the patient experience.
+Did you feel like you were ‘coming down’ with something before the illness hit full force?
+Many people are the first to know when something is happening in their body or mind.
+While nurses are important in catching issues that patients might miss, there is only so much they can do outside the patient experience.
 This is one of the reasons why communication between nurses and their patients matters.
 Patients experience otherwise imperceptible changes in their health and are often able to verbalize them with their nurses.
-Nurses are then able to adjust their care accordingly, including notifying physicians if the reported symptoms are concerning.
+Nurses can adjust their care accordingly, including notifying physicians if the reported symptoms are concerning.

-Nurses are also key in detecting changes that occur outside of their patient’s body or mind.
+Nurses also detect changes outside their patient’s body or mind.
 When patients shift from being cooperative to aggressive and resistant, they might be experiencing a change in their health.
 Medication might be to blame, or they might be experiencing more pain or confusion than normal.
-In all of these instances, nurses and the patient’s loved ones are typically the first to realize that something is wrong.
-Once the issue is detected, nurses work with the patient’s care team to adjust their treatment to better promote a healthy recovery.
+In all these instances, nurses and the patient’s loved ones are typically the first to realize something is wrong.
+Once the issue is detected, nurses work with the patient’s care team to adjust their treatment to promote a healthy recovery better.

 Better outcomes

-One of the most obvious reasons why patient-nurse communication matters is enhanced patient outcomes.
-When changes in health go undetected, patients might end up with additional illnesses or injuries that were preventable.
-As we mentioned above, patients are often the first to know that something is wrong, even when the cause doesn’t immediately show up on basic tests.
+One of the most obvious reasons patient-nurse communication matters is enhanced patient outcomes.
+When changes in health go undetected, patients might end up with additional illnesses or preventable injuries.
+As mentioned above, patients are often the first to know something is wrong, even when the cause doesn’t immediately appear on basic tests.
 By the time they become easily detectable via the patient’s vitals, these issues have often progressed to the point where treating them is more difficult and can interfere with treatment for the patient’s other conditions.

 Nurses who communicate with their patients typically build a rapport with them.
-They gain the trust of their patients and help them feel comfortable about expressing their concerns and health changes, even when they might be embarrassed about them.
-This, in turn, leads to better patient outcomes because avoidable issues are caught right away, before they have time to do damage.
-Additionally, nurses who communicate closely with their patients are able to adjust the way that they care for them based on their preferences and needs.
+They gain the trust of their patients and help them feel comfortable expressing their concerns and health changes, even when they might be embarrassed about them.
+This, in turn, leads to better patient outcomes because avoidable issues are caught right away before they have time to do damage.
+Additionally, nurses who communicate closely with their patients can adjust how they work based on their preferences and needs.
 A more effective care plan and treatment style can also enhance patient outcomes and improve patient satisfaction with the care they receive.

 Willingness to seek follow-up care